wolearyc/wic/readme.md

 Summary
 -------
-Wic is a 2D game engine for Mac OSX written in C++ and distributed as a standalone static library.
-I am building Wic with the following design goals in mind:
+Wic is a 2D game engine for MacOS written in C++ and distributed as a standalone static library.
+This is primarily a hobby project, but I hope to make some neat games.
-* simplicity
-* extensibility
-* robust and easy error reporting
-* detailed documentation
-* library-wide consistency
-* flexibility in memory management

 You can download files, read documentation, and submit bug reports at wic's [github repository](https://github.com/wolearyc/wic).